internetarchive/xfetch/README.md

   * EXPIRES: The expiration time (in seconds) of the cached value
   * DELTA: The amount of time it takes to recompute the cached value (in milliseconds)
-  * REDIS_KEY / LOCK_KEY / DELTA_KEY / SIMUL_KEY: Redis key names used by the harness to store information.
+  * REDIS_KEY / LOCK_KEY / DELTA_KEY / SIMUL_KEY: Redis key names used by the harness to store information
   * WORKERS: Number of simultaneous processes to keep running during the test
   * REPORT_EVERY_SEC: How often to print test data to stdout (in seconds)
   * BETA: The XFetch algorithm's beta value (see below)
+  * RND_PRECISION: Digits of precision for the randomly-generated value (see below)

 ## Running the harness